GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/reference/index.md

 You can do the following with each export option:

-- **JSON**.
-Edit the human-readable JSON object and [import](#import-flows) the JSON file back to the **Recorder**.
+- **JSON:** Edit the human-readable JSON object and [import](#import-flows) the JSON file back to the **Recorder**.
-- **@puppeteer/replay**.
-Replay the script with the [Puppeteer Replay](https://github.com/puppeteer/replay) library.
+- **@puppeteer/replay:** Replay the script with the [Puppeteer Replay](https://github.com/puppeteer/replay) library.
 When exporting as a @puppeteer/replay script, the steps remain a JSON object.
 This option is perfect if you want to integrate with your CI/CD pipeline but still have the flexibility to edit the steps as JSON, later convert and import them back into the **Recorder**.
-- **Puppeteer** script.
-Replay the script with [Puppeteer](https://pptr.dev/).
+- **Puppeteer script:** Replay the script with [Puppeteer](https://pptr.dev/).
 Since the steps are converted into JavaScript, you can have more fine-grained customization, for example, looping the steps.
 One caveat, you can't import this script back into the **Recorder**.

 ### Import a user flow {: #import-flows }